Key takeaways

 What is Superterm?

-Superterm is a paid tmux dashboard that shows the status of all your parallel AI coding agents on one screen, with mobile access and a logbook for tracking intent across sessions.
+Superterm is a tmux dashboard that shows the status of all your parallel AI coding agents on one screen, with mobile access and a logbook for tracking intent across sessions.
+It's free for personal use and paid for commercial use.

 How much does Superterm cost?